Elizabeth of Austria (1526–1545)

-Marriage plans
+Life

+Elizabeth was the first born child of Anna and Ferdinand, the couple had been married for five years before giving birth.

 Elizabeth spent most of her childhood in the Hofburg, Innsbruck.

+As both of Elizabeth's parents had a love of learning, she and her siblings received a strict and thorough education from the humanist Kaspar Ursinus Velius.
+Learning German, Italian and French, as well as receiving a Catholic religious education.
+Both Elizabeth's parents were devout Catholics.
+Ferdinand, on one occasion threatened to have anyone who exposed his children to Lutheranism executed after he discovered that a tutor of Elizabeth's had Lutheran sympathies and had joked about cardinals.
+Elizabeth and her sisters were also taught to play keyboard instruments and to dance.

-She was raised with strict discipline and received a good education from humanist Kaspar Ursinus Velius, but was not taught the Polish language despite her early arranged marriage to Sigismund II Augustus.
-The marriage plan was first discussed when Elizabeth was only a one year old.
+Elizabeth was not taught the Polish language despite her early arranged marriage to Sigismund II Augustus.
+The marriage plan was first discussed when Elizabeth was only one year old.
 Louis, King of Hungary and Bohemia, died in August 1526 without leaving an heir.
 The Hungarian throne was contested between Louis' brother-in-law Ferdinand I and John Zápolya.
-Louis' uncle Sigismund I the Old and Hungarian nobility supported Zápolya.
+Louis's uncle Sigismund I the Old and Hungarian nobility supported Zápolya.
 The marriage of Elizabeth to Sigismund's son was proposed as the means to end Polish support to Zápolya.
-The Polish Queen Bona Sforza opposed the wedding as she opposed the growing influence of the Habsburgs.
+The Polish Queen and Lithuanian Grand Duchess Bona Sforza opposed the wedding as she opposed the growing influence of the Habsburgs.

-In February 1530, ten-year-old Sigismund II Augustus was co-crowned vivente rege as King of Poland (his father was still alive and in good health) to secure his inheritance in Poland.
+In February 1530, ten-year-old Sigismund II Augustus was co-crowned vivente rege as King of Poland and Grand Duke of Lithuania (his father was still alive and in good health) to secure his inheritance in Poland.
 Envoys of George, Duke of Saxony, attended the coronation ceremony and negotiated the marriage between Elizabeth and Sigismund August on behalf of Ferdinand.
 Great Chancellor of the Crown Krzysztof Szydłowiecki supported the match and organized a preliminary marriage treaty, signed on 10–11 November 1530 in Poznań.
 According to the treaty, the marriage was to take place in 1533 when Elizabeth reached the age of seven.
 Her dowry was 100,000 ducats.
 In exchange, the Poles would grant her the cities of Nowy Sącz, Sanok, Przemyśl, Biecz as her dower.

 Sigismund Augustus and Elizabeth were first cousins once removed.
 (Casimir IV Jagiellon was a great-grandfather of Elizabeth and a grandfather of Sigismund August).
 This close relationship required a matrimonial dispensation, which was issued by Pope Clement VII on 24 August 1531.
 The final marriage treaty, delayed mostly due to the opposition by Bona Sforza, was signed only on 16 June 1538 in Breslau (now Wrocław) by Johannes Dantiscus.
 The treaty did not differ from the preliminary treaty of 1530 other than the age of the bride which was now set at 16.
 The betrothal ceremony took place on 17 July 1538 in Innsbruck.
 Bona continued to lobby against the marriage and instead proposed Princess Margaret of France.